 Some messages are intended to appear as if from a previous conversation by including “Re:” or “Fwd:”.
 Subject lines can also differ from one country to another; for example, CEO fraud emails targeting the U.S and the UK are mostly labelled “Important”, while countries like Spain, France and Germany use a different business vernacular, more common to the respective languages.

 The Email Sender and Address

 The next indicator to check is the sender of the email and their email address.
 According to Great Horn’s survey, impersonation is the most frequent threat, accounting for 45% of spear-phishing emails.
 Business Email Compromise (BEC) is a technique that includes using the name of a high-level executive.

 According to the FBI’s latest Internet Crime report, BEC cost $1.3 billion in lost revenue in 2018 alone.
 Between 2018 and 2019, the daily average of BEC has seen a 50% increase.
 The US (39%) and the UK (26%) are the most targeted regions by BEC attackers.

 One of the most common spear-phishing tactics is to exploit an organisation’s domain to impersonate it.
 This usually involves setting up false domain names which, at a glance, look legitimate, or by creating websites which credibly replicate that of the organisation.
-Since January 2019, the number of new domains created have increased by 64%, an unknown number of which are designed to deceive users.
-Even though each domain name requires uniqueness, there are many methods to create addresses that look alike.
+Since January 2019 according to Cisco researchers, the number of new domains created have increased by 64%, an unknown number of which are designed to deceive users.
+Even though each domain name requires uniqueness, there are many methods to create addresses that look like.

 In order to demonstrate how challenging it could be to identify a spoofed domain, Gimlet Media producer Phia Bennin decided to conduct an experiment.
 In this experiment, Bennin enlisted the help of an ethical hacker to phish employees.